cwcyau/healthdatascienceacademy/courses/fairness.md

 ### Teaching methods

-The first part of the training will be largely based around discussions, but PhD students are expected to have read 4-5 of the key papers in this area that are listed below.
-In the second part, students will be split into groups and work on a task.
+The first part of the training will be largely based around discussions, but participants are expected to have read 4-5 of the key papers in this area that are listed below.
+In the second part, participants will be split into groups and work on a task.

 ## Pre-requisites